Combat Farm Runoff Pollution & Soil Erosion in Illinois Water With a Water Treatment System

 Some water filtering systems use more specific techniques for iron and sulfur removal.
 Another option is to use a hydrogen peroxide or chlorine injection system to chemically treat the water.
 Once you have found the right water treatment system that fits your needs, you can avoid the health effects of contaminated Illinois drinking water.

 Until the regulations change, Illinois residents will continue to have problems with contaminated drinking water.
 With 27 million acres of farmland, many areas of the state are already affected.
-Even metropolitan area can be harmed as the runoff can travel from small channels into aquifers and major waterways.
+Even metropolitan areas can be harmed as the farm runoff can travel from small channels into aquifers and major waterways.

 Schedule a Water Quality Test to Find a Water Treatment System for Your Home